-First, we will take a brief look on the general state of these games in the US iOS markets today.
-After that, we’ll present you some detailed data on what features you might want consider implementing to your next cognitive-based game, if you want to increase your chances of success in today’s US iOS top grossing charts.
-And as always, we don’t try to swoon you over with our subjective opinions or views on these matters – we’d like to think that objective market data is much more effective persuader in these matters.
+First, we will take a brief look at the general state of these games in the US iOS markets today.
+After that, we’ll present you with some detailed data on what features you might want to consider implementing to your next cognitive-based game if you want to increase your chances of success in today’s US iOS top grossing charts.
+And as always, we don’t try to swoon you over with our subjective opinions or views on these matters – we’d like to think that objective market data is a much more effective persuader in these matters.

 COGNITIVE GAMES’ STATE TODAY

-Where the sensomotoric games’ main focus lies on aiming, reacting to changing situations and/or steering and manoeuvring, their cognitive counterparts are all about strategic and tactical thinking, logical puzzle solving and slower paced action.
-This means that vast majority of puzzle and strategy games (and many RPGs as well) can be labeled as cognitive.
+Where the sensomotoric games’ main focus lies on aiming, reacting to changing situations, and/or steering and maneuvering, their cognitive counterparts are all about strategic and tactical thinking, logical puzzle solving, and slower-paced action.
+This means that the vast majority of puzzle and strategy games (and many RPGs as well) can be labeled as cognitive.

-When it comes to the single dimensional vs. multidimensional division of cognitive games, things get rather interesting: the single-dimensional camp is inhabited by hordes of casual puzzle games and not much else, while all the rest of cognitive games can be poured to the multidimensional bucket.
+When it comes to the single-dimensional vs. multidimensional division of cognitive games, things get rather interesting: the single-dimensional camp is inhabited by hordes of casual puzzle games and not much else, while all the rest of cognitive games can be poured into the multidimensional bucket.

 This brings us to the topic, which we actually touched already last time: even though there are plenty of successful sensomotoric mobile games, it is their cognitive siblings that have had the momentum on their side for quite a while now.
 This doesn’t by any means indicate that you should only be making cognitive games, but this shift of power in the US markets during the last years cannot be denied.